TEYARI-WENDO/akan-app/Readme.md

 * It finds the day of the week from the date provided and later gives an Akan name that corresponds to that of the day of the week.

 ## Setup/Installation Requirements
-* Download the zip file for the application project
+* Clone the repository by downloading the zip file for the application project
 * Extract the files
-* open index.html in your respective browser
+* open index.html in your respective/preferred browser

 ## Link to live website